lightbend/kalix-jvm-sdk/samples/java-spring-cinema-booking-choreography/README.md

 ![Create Wallet Event](images/EventStorming-CreateWallet.png)

-`CreateWallet` command initiates creation of the wallet with an initial balance by emitting `WalletCreated` domain event.<br>
+The `CreateWallet` command initiates creation of the wallet with an initial balance by emitting `WalletCreated` domain event.

 `CreateWallet` data model:
 ```java